tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 Nothing too exceptional, but being the first team out of WEU qualifiers will always be a feat.
-This year, some notable teams left in the wake included: Nigma, Secret, OG, Quest, and the illustrious Team Bald.
+This year, some notable teams left in the wake included: Nigma, Secret, OG, Quest, and the powerhouse Team Bald.

-**What would success look like?** The last time Cloud9 came back to the Dota scene, [a global pandemic began two months later.](https://cloud9.gg/cloud9-comes-off-cooldown-and-rejoins-competitive-dota-2/)
+**What would success look like?** The last time Cloud9 attempted to come back to the Dota scene, [a global pandemic began two months later.](https://cloud9.gg/cloud9-comes-off-cooldown-and-rejoins-competitive-dota-2/)

 The team's performance is irrelevant to me.
-If I don't have to jam a swab halfway up my nose come November 2024, you did it Cloud9, it's a win.
+If I don't have to jam a swab halfway up my nose until tears come streaming out in November 2024, you did it Cloud9, it's a win.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/tundra.jpg" alt="Banner"></p>